Bilimora Gujarat, India Travel Guide

 Proof of enough money for your stay.

 Costs vary based on your travel style, from budget-conscious exploration to more comfortable options.
-These estimates provide a general guide for a town like Bilimora.
+These approximations provide a general guide for a town like Bilimora.
 Actual costs depend on individual choices and current market conditions.

 Tipping is not mandatory in India but is valued for good service.
 Restaurants: 5-10% of the bill for good service.
-Hotel Staff: For porters or housekeepers, ₹50 - ₹100 per service.
+Hotel Staff: For luggage handlers or housekeepers, ₹50 - ₹100 per service.
 Taxi/Auto-rickshaw Drivers: Round up the fare to the nearest ₹10 or ₹20.
 Tour Guides: Offer ₹200 - ₹500 per day.
 Most local temples in Bilimora have no entry fees.
 Some historical sites or museums in nearby cities may have entry fees: ₹50 - ₹500.

 Keep these numbers readily accessible, both digitally and on a physical card: